 The amount of attorneys’ fees can vary from 33% to 40% of the amount received.
 This usually depends on how far the case advances and the amount of work to prepare it for trial.

-Although these amounts can seem excessive to some, it is important to remember that your attorney will commit their own time and money to pursue your case, which can be very expensive.
+While there are no up-front costs to file a cerebral palsy lawsuit, the percentage for attorneys’ fees can seem excessive to some.
+It’s important to remember though that your attorney will commit their own time and money to pursue your case, which can be very expensive.
 And, they get no compensation or repayment if it fails.

 Parents should never be asked to pay a retainer fee or hourly attorney fee in order to file a claim.

-In every state, there are restrictions on how long you have to file a lawsuit after you or a family member are injured.
+In every state, there are restrictions on how long you have to file a lawsuit after you or your child are injured.
 These laws are called Statutes of Limitation, and they can range from 2 to 6 years for adults in most states.

 If you believe your child was injured by a medical mistake and you are concerned about their legal rights expiring, you should talk to a lawyer as soon as possible.